 Every time we sit down to eat, we are faced with a powerful choice that carries important consequences.
 A tremendous amount of animal abuse results from our consumption of meat, dairy, and eggs.
 Removing them from our diets can help spare countless animals from suffering.
-With all the great vegetarian options and resources available, reducing our consumption of animal products has never been easier and sends a strong message of compassion.
+With all the great vegan options and resources available, reducing our consumption of animal products has never been easier and sends a strong message of compassion.

 Here are some tips for cutting animal products out of your diet:

 - Going veg doesn’t have to be an “all-or-nothing” endeavor.
 Every time you eat a plant-based meal, you are helping to reduce suffering.

 - Love the taste of meat?
 Try one of the many chicken-free patties, veggie burgers, or even Beyond burgers available at grocery stores.
 Most grocery stores have large health-food sections filled with delicious vegan products.

 - Get some vegan products that are new to you and experiment!
 Try using them as substitutes in your favorite recipes.

 - Most restaurants have vegan options.
 Just ask your server which dishes can be made vegan.
 You can also find out which restaurants have a good selection, check out an online listing of vegan-friendly restaurants at HappyCow.net.
 The guide has hundreds of entries in Minnesota alone – and thousands world-wide!

 - Want to learn more?
 Check out our Veg Resources page for recipes, links to other useful sites, and more.

 If you’re looking to go veg, sign up for our new Explore Veg Challenge!
 Launching in April, you’ll receive daily tips, challenges, mouth-watering recipes, and powerful information for three weeks to support you in your veg lifestyle.
 Opt in at exploreveg.org/challenge.